fpoirotte/EnumTrait/README.rst

 This component relies on `Composer <https://getcomposer.org/>`_ for its installation.

-To use the EnumTrait in your project, just add a requirements on the package:
+To use the Enum Trait in your project, just add a requirement on the package:

 ..  sourcecode:: bash